yakworks/gorm-tools/README.md

 - `org.yakworks:gorm-openapi` - gorm swagger and json schema foundation.
 - `org.yakworks:gorm-etl` - Extract, Transform, Load for creating Excel and CSV
 - `org.yakworks:rally-domain` - Opinionated CRM like models that serve as foundation for our business apps.
 Also used for examples and testing.
+- `org.yakworks:security-core` - Dependency free, Simple facade interfaces and impls for User/Subject and Roles/Permissions
+- `org.yakworks:boot-security` - Spring Security with setup for basic, saml2, oauth.
+Depends only on spring boot and security
-- `org.yakworks:rally-security` - Extra security models and shiro to spring-security adapter for fine grained ACL
+- `org.yakworks:boot-security-gorm` - gorm entities and support for Users/Roles

+- `org.yakworks:boot-security-shiro` - FUTURE USE

 ** Testing Libs
 - `org.yakworks:gorm-test-support` - Testing framework for gorm domains